-Over the past 18 months, a lack of robust external assessments has made it difficult to pinpoint which students require the most support and in which areas.
-An investment in time and management of Y10 and Y11 groups specifically in regular assessments; the Deputy Headteacher overseeing and Senior Leadership Team Mentoring each student has helped us to analyse the data of disadvantaged students and will allow us to take an approach which will be rooted in robust diagnostic assessment and ongoing personal management of each disadvantaged student in Key Stage 4.
+During the COViD pandemic there was a lack of robust external assessments making it difficult to pinpoint which students required the most support and in which areas.
+NSB has placed an investment in time and management of Y10 and Y11 groups specifically in regular assessments; the Deputy Headteacher overseeing and Senior Leadership Team Mentoring each student has helped us to analyse the data of disadvantaged students and will allow us to take an approach which will be rooted in robust diagnostic assessment and ongoing personal management of each disadvantaged student in Key Stage

-Ensuring disadvantaged students are improving within Literacy and Numeracy and are achieving within English, Maths and Science are at the heart of our approach prior to KS4 when attention turns to each individual subject studied at GCSE.
-A high-quality level in teaching is at the centre of this approach with internal NSB teachers providing additional support and tuition to students in small group settings and 1:1 to ensure clarity of knowledge and understanding.
-We are also mindful of the impact that the Covid-19 pandemic has had on all of our student's mental wellbeing.
-A focus on supporting students with their wellbeing and SEMH needs we believe will also translate to academic success
+Ensuring disadvantaged students are improving within Literacy and Numeracy and are achieving within English, Maths are at the heart of our approach prior to KS4 when attention turns to each individual subject studied at GCSE.
+A high-quality level of teaching is at the centre of this approach with internal NSB teachers providing additional support and tuition to students in small group settings and 1:1 to ensure clarity of knowledge and understanding.

+We are also mindful of the impact that the Covid-19 pandemic has had on all our student's mental well-being.
+A focus on supporting students with their wellbeing and SEMH needs we believe will also translate to academic success.